idanhuang/dan.github.io/article/Kadane's algorithm.md

 In computer science, maximum subarray problem is the task to find a contiguous subarray with the largest sum.
 This problem was proposed by Uif Grenander in 1977.
 In 1984, Jay Kadane designed an O(n) algorithm to solve the problem.
 We call the algorithm "Kadane's algorithm".

 ## Brute-force approach
-We can use brute-force to calculate sum of all possible subarray, and get the maximum subarry sum.
+We can use brute-force to calculate sum of all possible subarray, and then get the maximum sum.
 Time complexity of brute-force solution will be O(n^3).
 ```C#
 public class Solution {
     public int MaxSubArray(int[] nums) {